 Thus we begin to see all the irrationalities of a "planned" economy.
 But there is method behind the madness.
 What is irrational to the consumer may make perfect sense to the rent-seeking business (such as rent-seeking ethanol producers like the Archer Daniels Midland Company), pining for the days of chartered monopoly corporations.
 It is not the sense of a free market.
 Raised on Cargo Cult economics and anti-Capitalist propaganda, politicians and the public may not even know the difference.

-Recently (May 2009), Chrysler Corporation filed for bankruptcy and, in a deal imposed by the federal government, holders of $6.9 billion in Chrysler bonds were coerced into accepting a $2 billion payout.
+In May 2009, Chrysler Corporation filed for bankruptcy and, in a deal imposed by the federal government, holders of $6.9 billion in Chrysler bonds were coerced into accepting a $2 billion payout.
 President Obama characterized the bondholders as "a small group of speculators" [The Wall Street Journal, Thursday, May 21, p.
 A18].
 Now we learn that the "speculators" included the Indiana State teachers' and police pension funds, and a State fund that finances roads and bridges, which lost millions of dollars.
-These institutional investors had paid more for "secured" status, which should have given them priority in the event of a bankruptcy; but this was ignored by the Feds, who gave prefered status to the United Auto Workers (see "Labor Unions are Corporations" below).
+These institutional investors had paid more for "secured" status, which should have given them priority in the event of a bankruptcy; but this was ignored by the Feds, who gave preferred status to the United Auto Workers (see "Labor Unions are Corporations" below).
 Thus we see the fruit of the political smear of investors, which rebounds on public employees and public investment, which expected to benefit rather than suffer from political attacks on capitalism.
 It is perhaps a rude awakening.
 Rather than boldly defending widows and orphans against the socialists, Republican politicians are, naturally, missing in action.

 Either way, Managers, of course, hate the very possibility of this.
 One way to fight it is to go to friendly politicians and have them make buyouts more difficult, protecting Management.
 This can be sold by demonizing the "corporate raiders" who go looking for undervalued companies to buy.
 If the public thinks that such people are the Goths, and Management consists of innocent, virginal victims, then the fix is in.
 In the 1980's, Management propaganda was remarkably effective, as even the Press and the Hollywood Left, in their clueless ignorance, fell for the fairy tale.
 Thus, we have movies like Pretty Woman [1990], where Julia Roberts tells Richard Gere that buying companies, breaking them up, and selling off the constituents is like "selling parts from stolen cars" -- overlooking, apparently, the stipulation that the company, unlike the cars, has been purchased.
 Buying cars and selling the parts is liable to be a welcome service for the owners of old cars [note].
 We got similar follies in Barbarians at the Gate [1993 -- see, I meant it about the Goths], about a non-fictional buyout of RJR Nabisco, and Wall Street [1987], with a memorable Michael Douglas as the "greed is good" corporate raider "Gordon Gecko," who apparently loves to buy companies just to wreck them ("because it is wreckable").
-The result of incompetent Executives selling themselves as the slaughtered innocents of Reagan Era Greed can be seen in a more recent movie, DodgeBall, a True Underdog Story [2004], where at the end of the movie good guy Vince Vaughn tells bad guy Ben Stiller that he has bought Stiller's company and is firing him.
-This cannot now happen.
-Vaughn would not be allowed to even begin buying stock in Stiller's company, with the intention of a buyout, without warning Management, i.e. Stiller, what he is up to.
-Otherwise the Securities and Exchange Commission is going to be mad, and Vaughn is liable to end up marched into a courtroom and smeared in the press as, well, a 21st century Gordan Gecko.
-Perhaps he and Martha Stewart can room together at Club Fed.

 The effect of this is actually positive, as long as capital is free enough to start new enterprises and absorb the excess labor elsewhere.
 If this is so, then we could even say that the monopolistic practices of labor unions can increase wealth and do not result in diseconomies.
 However, the action of the unions may have other effects.
-Union "work rules," which are notorious for their irrationality (e.g. one union changes the light bulb in one place while while another union has the job of changing the light bulb in another place -- and no other worker can change either bulb), may prevent increases in productivity.
+Union "work rules," which are notorious for their irrationality (e.g. one union changes the light bulb in one place while another union has the job of changing the light bulb in another place -- and no other worker can change either bulb), may prevent increases in productivity.
 The affected business must then try and pass along the cost to its customers.
 This can result in a secular increase in consumer prices in products that previously had seen progressive decreases in prices.
 The auto industry is a good example.
 Henry Ford's $300 Model T of 1920 would, with inflation, go for not much more than $3000 in recent prices.
 Since moderately priced new cars now go for even ten times this amount, something peculiar has happened -- what in the Eighties was called "sticker shock."
 Part of the increased price has come from government mandated safety equipment and other add-ons.
 But the largest part of the price of anything is still labor, and the United Auto Workers union has done its job of making Detroit automobiles some multiples more expensive than they need be -- the consumer is paying monopoly rents to the union.

 The credit collapse of 2008, which was in the housing market, then pushed all the Big Three Detroit auto makers to the edge of bankruptcy, with Chrysler into it and General Motors bailed out at the cost of ceding a large part of the ownership of the company to...the United Auto Workers.
 Companies have sometimes been bought and owned by their own workers, including, not long ago, United Airlines.
 Unfortunately, as with United, such a provision does not resolve the economic problems of the companies, or ensure that they will be managed more wisely.
 Quite the contrary.
 In this case, little wisdom can be expected, especially when the UAW hasn't even bought its share -- it was handed ownership in a political deal.
 This is a formula for folly on a large scale.
-Historically, the best example of unions destroying producitivity and locking an industry into stasis were the British unions of newspaper workers.
+Historically, the best example of unions destroying productivity and locking an industry into stasis were the British unions of newspaper workers.
 They absolutely prevented upgrading to modern technology like electronic type setting, because, after all, that would cost jobs.
 This sort of thing came to be called the "British Disease."
 Finally, the unions were simply broken by Rupert Murdock (who bought the newspapers) and Margaret Thatcher -- the jobs were lost but, since Thatcher freed up the economy, British unemployment remained lower than in Euro-Socialist France or Germany.
 The United States, with the Democrats triumphant in 2008 (and making it increasingly plain that they simply don't believe in capital), may be in for a long bout of the British Disease and a strong push into Euro-Socialism.

-Several of these principles have been enunciated by the great economist Walter Williams.
-Also, I believe that corporate profits going to "widows and orphans" is a recollection of Ben Stein about one of his economics professors.
-I cannot say that giving credit to them for these ideas constitutes agreement with all they say.
+I cannot say that giving credit to Williams and Stein for these ideas constitutes agreement with all they say.
 Walter has an embarrassing habit of defending the Confederacy, while Ben has lately jumped on the anti-Darwinian bandwagon that has become popular with a good many foolish conservatives.
-This simply goes to show that generally sensible people can have blind spots, or be confused in certain areas -- like Arnold Schwarzenegger becoming a Global Warming enthusiast.
+Ben also promotes high taxes and disparages "supply siders," which means that while, as he says he "loved" Richard Nixon, he must not feel nearly so warm about Ronald Reagan.
+That is an odd position for a conservative put himself in, compounding his anti-Darwinian folly.
+All this simply goes to show that generally sensible people can have blind spots, or be confused in certain areas -- like Arnold Schwarzenegger becoming a Global Warming enthusiast, which helped (among many other things) ruin the value of his tenure as Governor of California (which calls into question whether he was in fact a "generally sensible" person).

 The Practical Rules of Bureaucracy